Bachelor of Science in Psychology

 Honors in Psychology

-- Satisfy all requirements for a BA or BS degree in Psychology.
+- Satisfy all requirements for a Bachelor of Arts or Bachelor of Science in Psychology.

 - Complete PSY A499.
 The thesis project must be approved in advance by the Undergraduate Studies Committee and carried out by following applicable departmental guidelines.